khaled45690/yuv_to_png/README.md

 To use this plugin:

 1. install and import the plugin
-2. Call `YuvToPng.yuvToPng` method passing and parse the CameraImage variable
+2. Call `YuvToPng.yuvToPng` method passing the CameraImage variable
 3. it will handle the conversion and identification of the image formate and returns a `Uint8List` containing PNG image data

 For example: